 The Certified Information Systems Auditor (CISA) accreditation assists in evaluating an IT auditor’s knowledge, expertise, and capacity to establish IT controls to safeguard organizational assets.
 Earning the CISA certification is seen as useful since it is widely recognized by businesses and commonly necessary for IT audit and security information management (SIM) responsibilities.

-The primary duties of the CISA include developing a risk-based audit strategy for information systems and planning IT audits that may be used to judge whether IT assets are effectively managed, safeguarded, and valued.
+The CISA’s primary duties include developing a risk-based audit strategy for information systems and planning IT audits that may be used to judge whether IT assets are effectively managed, safeguarded, and valued.

 For candidates to earn their CISA certification, they must complete the five steps below: